Southbound 63

 “Sure I did,” I said.

-“I just don’t appreciate the way you acted, that’s all.”
+“I just don’t appreciate the way you acted, that’s all,” she said.
+“I can’t believe you wanted to leave so early.”

 Ah, yes, the way I acted.
 Sitting quietly, minding my own business.
 No wonder she’s so angry.